Orders of Service

 Celebrant: As our Saviour taught us, let us pray,

-All: Our Father, who art in heaven, hallowed by thy name; thy kingdom come; thy will be done, on earth as it is in heaven.
-Give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+All: Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
+Give us today our daily bread.
+Forgive us our sins as we forgive those who sin against us.
+Save us from the time of trial and deliver us from evil.
+For the kingdom, the power, and the glory are yours, now and forever.
+Amen.

 Silence is kept.